Author: | Alistair Gourlay |

-Date of Publication: | October 2016 |
+Date of Publication | October 2016 |

-Revised | October 2020 (FH) |
+Revised | August 2024 |

-Date of next review | August 2021 |
+Date of next review | September 2025 |

 We have put in place the necessary systems and procedures to allow the provision of access arrangements, including reasonable adjustments.
-These should reflect the needs of individual learners and must also ensure that the assessment enables a valid, reliable and consistent judgement to be made about access to and achievement of learning outcomes against the stated assessment criteria.
+These should reflect the needs of individual learners and must also ensure that the assessment enables a valid, reliable, and consistent judgement to be made about access to and achievement of learning outcomes against the stated assessment criteria.

-York Learning Assessment Policy Statement outlines our full commitment and expectations of both tutors and learners.
+York Learning’s Assessment Policy Statement outlines our full commitment and expectations of both tutors and learners.
 We believe all learners are entitled to receive assessment that is fair, rigorous, regular and appropriate to the learning needs of the individual and requirements of the course.

 Access arrangements allow learners to show what they know, and can do, without changing the demands of the assessment.
 We aim to ensure that all learners who have additional reasonable requirements are not substantially disadvantaged by the difficulties they may have in relation to:

 For example we can arrange additional time, or the use of coloured overlays on question papers, scribes and readers or the presence of a support worker where anxiety is an issue.
-Access arrangements are discussed and agreed before an assessment and allow a learner with special educational needs, disabilities or temporary injuries to access the assessment.
-Staff carrying out assessments are skilled at exploring and suggesting reasonable adjustments where these have not been previously identified by the individual.

 Where individual or service delivery circumstances necessitate assessments taking place online, York Learning will ensure that the learner has received details in advance of the assessment and has been given the offer of support to access the assessment where required.